The best hotels in Aitutaki

 Sunday is quiet.
 Genuinely quiet.
 Most local businesses close, and even some hotel restaurants run reduced service.
 Plan your lagoon cruises and One Foot Island trips for Tuesday through Saturday when the operators are reliably running.
 And sunscreen: buy it before you arrive, because Aitutaki's small shops charge near-double what you'd pay in Rarotonga.

-Aitutaki's best neighborhoods
+Aitutaki's best hotel regions

 Aitutaki is small enough to drive end-to-end in 20 minutes, but where you sleep changes everything.
 Prioritise Amuri and Ootu if you want immediate lagoon access. that's the non-negotiable starting point for first-timers.